Closing Costs Calculator

 What the Calculator Does Not Model

-Seller concessions often covering some closing costs (common 1-2% of purchase).
-Specific loan types with different fee structures (FHA, VA, conventional all vary).
-Lender credits reducing closing costs in exchange for upper rate.
+Seller concessions, where the seller covers some closing costs (often 1-2% of the purchase price).
+Different loan types with their own fee structures.
+Lender credits that reduce closing costs in exchange for a higher rate.
 Rate buydown points.
-Specific jurisdictions with different transfer tax structures.
-New construction vs existing home fee variations.
-The calculator shows baseline components; specific transactions vary based on loan type, lender, and jurisdiction.
+Jurisdictions with different transfer-tax structures.
+New-build versus existing-home fee variations.
+The calculator shows baseline components; specific transactions vary by loan type, lender, and jurisdiction.

 Reducing Closing Costs